Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first struggle crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first conflict crimes trial arising from Russia's invasion.

-Judge Serhiy Agafonov mentioned Shishimarin, carrying out a "legal order" by a soldier of higher rank, had fired several pictures at the sufferer's head from an automated weapon. learn more
+Judge Serhiy Agafonov said Shishimarin, carrying out a "criminal order" by a soldier of upper rank, had fired a number of shots at the sufferer's head from an automated weapon. learn more

 Register now for FREE unlimited access to Reuters.com